PrincessBari/nyc_restaurant_week_2026_interactive_map_using_react/README.md

 2) The pipeline pauses at this point so that you can manually review the csv file.
 (This is because I noticed that 3 restaurants had neighborhood info for Cuisine because on the website, that’s what data had been inserted into that html section.
 So I did have to manually enter the info for those 3 restaurants)
-3) When you're ready to continue, you hit Enter
+3) After updating anything you need to, when you're ready to continue, you hit Enter
+4) Then, it appends each entry in the “Neighborhood” column with “, New York, NY”, so that it’d say “Brooklyn Heights, New York, NY”, “Soho, New York, NY”, etc
-4) It makes a Google Places API call to add the actual addresses of the restaurants
+5) Then, it makes a Google Places API call to add the actual addresses of the restaurants
-5) It makes a Google Geocoding API call to convert the addresses into latitude and longitude and add those new columns
+6) Then, it makes a Google Geocoding API call to convert the addresses into latitude and longitude and add those new columns
-6) Then, it converts the csv file to json
+7) Then, it converts the csv file to json
-7) Then, it creates the interactive map with React and Leaflet.
+8) Then, it creates the interactive map with React and Leaflet

 ## Process
 Run the file **nyc_restaurant_pipeline.py**, but make sure to add your Google API key online 29.
 It'll stop after step 1 so you can manually